tiepdotme/serenade-wind/_posts/2019-12-15-sailing-around-the-world.md

 share: true
 post:
     thumbnail: /images/small/greece-both-corinth-crossing.jpg
 excerpt: Sailing around the world is bringing your home wherever you travel.
 To get started you need to learn to let go of living on land, move aboard a sailboat and find your dream job.
 ---
+{% include toc %}
 {% assign pwimg="greece-both-corinth-crossing" %}
 {% assign pwcaption="Andrew & Denise motoring through Corinth Canal, Oct 2017" %}
 {% assign pwpng="" %}